Application and Eligibility

 Can I arrive late?
 Can I arrive early?

-Late arrival for the ISA program dates, without advance permission from ISA, is not permissible.
-In addition, orientation meetings on-site are mandatory.
-Early arrivals are permitted, but students are responsible for their own lodging and airport pick-up.
+Late arrival for the ISA program dates, without advance permission from ISA, is not allowed.
+All orientation meetings on-site are mandatory.
+Early arrivals are permitted, but students are responsible for their own lodging for any additional days as well as transportation costs.

 What day should I depart at the end of the program?

 You should make arrangements to return to the U.S. on the last day of the program, unless you want to extend your stay in your host country for personal travel.
-You will finish your classes and all group activities on the day prior to the last day of the program listed in the ISA catalogue and on the website.
-If you stay in your host country longer, to travel on your own, you may extend your medical insurance coverage for $25 per week, up to four weeks.
-Please contact your program manger before the Final Forms and Payment due date to discuss this option.
+Make sure you do not overstay your visa (if applicable).
+You will finish your classes and all group activities on the day prior to the last day of your program.
+If you stay in your host country after your program dates to travel you may extend your insurance coverage for $25 per week, up to four weeks.
+Please contact your Program Manger to discuss this option.

 Will I be taken to the airport upon departure of the host country?